01

 The commodity culture embraced by the global north, which others aspire to emulate, is underpinned by unsustainable resource extraction, primarily from distant locations in the global South.
 Our consumer patterns and the convenient availability of these goods conceal the underlying environmental degradation, loss of biodiversity, and inherent inequities, impacts that are far removed from producers and consumers, rendering these impacts out of immediate view.

 As the concept of “progression” has become erosive, language serves as both a lens and a limitation through which the environment is perceived.
-Nouns have accumulated habits, “comfort” embodies plenty, “development” consumes and “space” is never enough.
+Built on a framework of oppressive taxonomies, continuing to shape present day relations.

 How can we compost these dominating narratives by addressing this lack of vocabulary when envisioning the future.
 It's time for them to decompose and break down whilst nurturing new growth.
 Naturally waste does not exist, how can we mimic the earth's cyclic processes as the perfect solution to model?